Henruiz/PyPractice/README.md

 Color with Contours
 <img width="1279" alt="Screen Shot 2019-08-19 at 12 15 50 PM" src="https://user-images.githubusercontent.com/28213504/63285402-3f489c80-c27b-11e9-95b4-df0918d31673.png">

+    PyGame -> WildCruise
+    - Building an AI 2D driving game.
+    - This is to understand how graphics are rendered with pygame
+    - Implementing an AI algo for other cars

 ###    *************** Coming Soon ***************
     TBA More Project comming soo but for now the 3 above are being researched.